 \subsection{Experimental Setup}

-To validate the efficacy of our neural-augmented decoding framework, we focus our analysis on a leading candidate for fault-tolerant architecture: the periodic Toric Code \cite{kitaev1997quantum} and the Rotated Surface Code \cite{bombin2007optimal}.
+To validate the efficacy of NMWPM, we focus our analysis on the following codes: the periodic Toric \cite{kitaev1997quantum} and the Rotated Surface \cite{bombin2007optimal}.
 Detailed descriptions of the code construction and stabilizer geometry are provided in Appendix \ref{app:surface_codes}.
-We assess the robustness of the decoder under two canonical error channels: the standard independent noise model and the more challenging depolarizing noise model.

-We benchmark our performance against three key baselines: The MWPM algorithm \cite{fowler2013minimum}, which serves as the gold-standard classical decoder for surface codes.
-Second, to contextualize our results within the machine learning landscape, we evaluate our method against the QECCT \cite{choukroun2024deep}, a state-of-the-art Transformer-based decoder that has demonstrated performance superior to classical methods and Belief Propagation with Order-2 Ordered Statistics Decoder (BPOSD-2) \cite{roffe2020decoding}.
+We assess the robustness of the decoder under two canonical error channels: the standard independent noise and the more challenging depolarizing noise.
+We benchmark our performance against four key baselines.
+First, the standard MWPM algorithm \cite{fowler2015minimum}, which serves as the gold-standard classical baseline.
+Second, to contextualize our results within the machine learning landscape, we evaluate our method against QECCT \cite{choukroun2024deep} and Belief Propagation with Order-2 Ordered Statistics Decoder (BPOSD-2) \cite{roffe2020decoding}.
 Finally, we compare against a correlated variant of MWPM (MWPM-Corr) \cite{fowler2013optimal}.
 For the neural architecture, we configured the model with a hidden dimension of $d_{hidden} = 128$.
-The GNN backbone is composed of $L_{layers}=4$ layers, each utilizing $K=4$ attention heads.
-For the Transformer Encoder we used $L_{enc} = 2$ layers.
+The GNN backbone is composed of $L_{layers}=4$ layers, with $K=4$ attention heads.
+For the Transformer Encoder, we used $L_{enc} = 2$ layers.
 The final MWPM step was executed using PyMatching \cite{higgott2025sparse}.
-We trained the model using the Adam optimizer \cite{kingma2014adam} with a batch size of 32 and an initial learning rate of $9 \times 10^{-5}$, with cosine annealing decay reducing it to $1 \times 10^{-5}$.
+We trained the model using the Adam optimizer \cite{DBLP:journals/corr/KingmaB14} with a batch size of 32 and an initial learning rate of $9 \times 10^{-5}$, with cosine annealing decay reducing it to $1 \times 10^{-5}$.
 Each epoch processes 500 mini-batches.
 The loss function incorporates an entropy regularization term weighted by the hyperparameter $\lambda = 0.01$.
 This configuration was maintained identically across all evaluated code sizes.